 - Financial.
 Spending limitation, exceptions, bond issues, bond anticipation notes, capital and other reserve funds, record keeping, audits.

 - Contracts.
 Bidding requirements, installment purchase requirements, procurement policies and procedures, contract cancellation.

-Save legal fees with more than 240 forms--all of which are available and easily modified using the free CD-ROM.
+Save legal fees with more than 260 forms–all of which are easily accessible via an emailed zip file.
 Some forms include:

 - Oaths of Office, Resolution for Defense and Indemnification of Fire District Officers, Sample Code of Ethics, Acknowledgment of Receipt of Code of Ethics, Annual Financial Disclosure

 - Notification to Media of Organizational Meeting, Organizational Meeting Checklist, Notice of Annual Election, Resolution for the Use of Absentee Ballots, Notice of Permissive Referendum, Absentee Ballot, Application for Absentee Ballot

 - Sample Investment Policy, Notice of Regular Meetings, Sample Rules and Regulations, Resolution for the Chief to Investigate, Resolution Authorizing Participation in Funerals

 - Drug Policy Checklist, Sample Drug Policy, Reasonable Suspicion Testing